What Does It Mean When Check Engine Light Turns On

 Follow these instructions to read the fault codes.

-For this procedure, you will need an OBD-II scanner.
+For this procedure, you will need an OBD-II scanner, like the YOUCANIC Full System scanner.

-- Plug your diagnostic scanner into the port under the dashboard located under the driver’s side.
-All cars 1996 and newer have this port.
-You have to slide under the dash to see it.
+- Plug your diagnostic scanner into the port under the dashboard on the driver’s side.
+All cars 1996 and newer have this port, which you must slide under the dash to see.

 - Turn on the ignition.
 Turn the unit’s power on.
 Some run on the vehicle’s power; some do not.